adrelanos/aeternity-wiki/Merkle-Trees.md

 Merkle trees are used to verify data being stored and transmitted in and between different computers on a network and do so very efficiently.
-Their main use is to ensure data blocks received from other peers in a peer-to-peer network are received undamaged and unaltered, and even to check that the other peers do not lie and send fake blocks.
-To do this Merkle trees use a cryptographic hash function.
+Their main use is to ensure data blocks received from other peers in a [peer-to-peer ](https://en.wikipedia.org/wiki/Peer-to-peer) network are received undamaged and unaltered, and even to check that the other peers do not lie and send fake blocks.
+To do this Merkle trees use a [cryptographic has function](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
 In order for you, the reader, to understand Merkle trees, a basic understanding of cryptographic hash functions is needed.

-A cryptographic hash function is a mathematical algorithm that maps data of arbitrary size to a bit string of a fixed size (a hash function) which is designed to also be a one-way function.
+A cryptographic hash function is a mathematical [algorithm](https://en.wikipedia.org/wiki/Algorithm) that maps data of arbitrary size to a bit string of a fixed size (a [hash function](https://en.wikipedia.org/wiki/Hash_function)) which is designed to also be a one-way function.
 This means that there is no mathematical equation, or algorithm that can unhash or reverse the data to its original data state prior to being hashed.
 Hashes provide